Cliffside Apartments: History

-Cliffside was equipped with all modern conveniences including built-in furniture, dining nooks and serverys, electric refrigerators, electric hot water, water softening and incinerator and laundry chutes.
+Cliffside was equipped with all modern conveniences including built-in furniture, dining nooks and serveries, electric refrigerators, electric hot water, water softening and incinerator and laundry chutes.
 The design of the building maximised privacy, views, light and the flow of air.
 Each of the eight flats had their own private entrance and floors were sound-proofed.
 The slope of the site was used to advantage so that no more than one and a half flights of stairs had to be scaled to gain access to any one of them.
 Plumbing connections were housed in a special duct with access from outside the building so that maintenance and repairs could take place without bothering the tenants.
 A caretaker's quarters was part of the original design, as was the provision of lock-up garages.
 The building was designed in the popular interwar style of English Revival or Tudor Revival with elements such as eaves and bay windows having a half-timbered appearance.
 As the promotional literature stated, Cliffside was "the newest, the best and the most attractive offering in Brisbane".

 At the opening of Cliffside on 10 June, Alderman Louis Luckins announced that the Brisbane City Council was introducing new bylaws to regulate the standards of construction and design of flat buildings, emphasising, however, that not everyone would be able to achieve the "heights of quality embodied in Cliffside".
 These ordinances were ratified by the Executive Council of Brisbane City Council in August 1937 and dealt with issues such as plot ratios, sanitation and fire rating.
-1936-37 was the peak time for interwar flat construction in Queensland.
+1936–37 was the peak time for interwar flat construction in Queensland.
 In the following years, construction decreased due to the uncertain investment climate created by the threat of war in Europe as well as the refusal of banking institutions to lend on flat constructions.

 Cliffside is a fine example of the work of R. Martin Wilson and demonstrates his skill in the fields of both architecture and engineering.
-Born in Brisbane in 1886, he was the son of architect Alexander Brown Wilson and studied and worked with his father from 1902-8.
+Born in Brisbane in 1886, he was the son of architect Alexander Brown Wilson and studied and worked with his father from 1902–8.
 He received a Bachelor of Engineering at the University of Queensland in 1915 and won the Walter and Eliza Hill Travelling Fellowship allowing him to study architectural engineering in the United States from 1915 to 1917.
 He went on to London and studied at the Architectural Association as well as completing a town planning course at London University.
 From 1919, he lectured in engineering at University of Queensland and was the first person to gain a Masters in Engineering at that institution.